mpapazog/meraki-splash-profiling/README.md

 # Meraki Splash Page with Group Policies and client device profiling
-A simple NodeJS application using Express with Handlebars
+A simple NodeJS application using Express with Handlebars.
+The captive portal will classify connected client devices as corporate/workstation or BYOD/mobile and activate the correct group policy object for the client.

-Based on code and documentation by @dexterlabora.
+Based on code and documentation by dexterlabora.
 The code has been adapted as follows:
 * configs.js: Requires organizationId instead of networkId.
 Supports 2 separate Group policies, one for Corporate access and one for BYOD
 * index.hbs: One more hidden field has been added to communicate profiling result to the login page
 * index.js: Includes code for profiling clients to BYOD/Workstations.
 Feel free to modify the code to tune it to better detect your client devices